-On January 17, 2018, the Internal Revenue Service ("IRS") determined and informed the Plan by letter, that the Plan and related trust are designed in accordance with applicable sections of the Code.
-Although the Plan has been amended since receiving the determination letter, the Plan Administrator believes that the Plan is currently designed and is currently being operated in compliance, in all material respects, with the applicable requirements of the Code.
+On January 17, 2018, the Internal Revenue Service ("IRS") has determined and informed the Plan by letter, that the Plan and related trust, as then designed, was in compliance with applicable requirements of the Code.
+The Plan has been amended and restated since receiving the determination letter.
+However, the Plan Administrator believes that the Plan is currently designed and continues to be operated in compliance with the applicable requirements of the Code, and therefore, believe the Plan is qualified, and the related trust is tax-exempt.
+Therefore, no provision for income taxes has been included in the Plan's financial statements.
+On December 22, 2020, the Plan applied to the IRS for a new determination letter, but the IRS has not yet reviewed and approved the application.

-GAAP requires Plan management to evaluate tax positions taken by the Plan and recognize a tax liability if the organization has taken an uncertain position that more likely than not would not be sustained upon examination by the IRS or other applicable taxing authorities.
-The Plan is subject to routine audits by taxing jurisdictions; however, the Plan is not currently under audit with respect to any tax periods in progress.
+GAAP requires Plan management to evaluate tax positions taken by the Plan and recognize a tax liability if the organization has taken an uncertain position that more likely than not would not be sustained upon examination by the IRS.
+The Plan is subject to routine audits by taxing authorities; however, there are currently no audits for any tax periods in progress.